 Children wishing to use the phone at any time must first have a teacher's written permission.
-Students are not allowed to use cell phones and are strongly discouraged from bringing to school.
+Students are not allowed to use cell phones and are strongly discouraged from bringing them to school.

-Cell phones must be kept on silent and given to their homeroom teacher before the final bell.
-They may not be used without permission from a teacher or the principal until after school is dismissed.
+Cell phones must be kept on silent/off and given to their homeroom teacher before the final bell.
+They may not be used without permission from a teacher or the principal on school grounds.
 They are to remain off and out of sight.
 Students who fail to turn in their phone prior to the bell, will have the phone stored in the office until a parent is able to retrieve the phone.
+A disciplinary action will also be given.